billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 running up to 20 probes + 8 NI channels to discover any limitations.
 Other users have reported success with **Keysight** models.

-Bandwidth is the most important PXI specicification:
+Bandwidth is the most important PXI specification:

 * 2 GB/s handles **at least** 20 probes + NI.
 * 250 MB/s handles **a maximum** of 8 probes + NI.

 ### PXI Controller

-We've tested these remote control modules (Chassis <-> PC) links:
+We've tested these remote-control modules (Chassis <-> PC) links:

 * NI PXIe-8398 (16 GB/s)
 * NI PXIe-8381 (4 GB/s)
-* NI PXIe-8301 (2.3 GB/s Thunderbolt)
+* NI PXIe-8301 (2.3 GB/s Thunderbolt 3)
 * ADLink 8638  (4 GB/s)

 These mix and match in in our chassis without compatibility issues.
 At this